MicrosoftDocs/windows-itpro-docs/windows/keep-secure/credential-guard.md

 Introduced in Windows 10 Enterprise and Windows Server 2016, Credential Guard uses virtualization-based security to isolate secrets so that only privileged system software can access them.
 Unauthorized access to these secrets can lead to credential theft attacks, such as Pass-the-Hash or Pass-The-Ticket.
 Credential Guard prevents these attacks by protecting NTLM password hashes, Kerberos Ticket Granting Tickets, and credentials stored by applications as domain credentials.

-By enabling Credential Guard the following features and solutions are provided:
+By enabling Credential Guard, the following features and solutions are provided:

 -   **Hardware security** NTLM, Kerberos and Credential Manager take advantage of platform security features including, Secure Boot and virtualization to protect credentials.
 -   **Virtualization-based security** Windows NTLM and Kerberos derived credentials and other secrets run in a protected environment that is isolated from the running operating system.